 Martin Fischer on switching teams and AC75 upgrades

-Cup Insider talks exclusively to the new Ineos Britannia lead designer about his move from Luna Rossa and how the changes to the AC75 design rule might impact the racing at the 37th America’s Cup.
+Cup Insider talks exclusively to the new Ineos Britannia lead designer about his move from Luna Rossa and how the changes to the AC75 design rule might impact the racing at the 37th America’s Cup

 Ineos Britannia’s new chief designer Dr. Martin Fischer looks exactly the way you expect a brilliant scientist/naval architect to look.